sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 ## 1. Setup

 In setup part, I will create a new project for extension, then add a command and an options page to it.
 I'm using Visual Studio 2019 version 16.1.4, but it should work on 2017 too.
-Also, make sure to install the `Visual Studio extension development` workload under `Other Toolsets`.
+Also, make sure to install the `Visual Studio extension development` workload under `Other Toolsets` in the Visual Studio installer.

 I'll quickly go over setup since it's not the focus of the blog.
 You can otheXXX

-First create a new project with the template of `VSIX Project` (VSIX stands for Visual Studio extension installer, our project's output will be an installer of our extension).
-The project should have a cs file for package class and a manifest file.
+First create a new project with the template of `VSIX Project` (VSIX stands for Visual Studio extension installer, the project's output will be an installer of the extension).
+The project should have a cs file for the package class and a manifest file.
 You can customize your extension's name, version, description and many more in the manifest file.

-Hit `F5` to test the extension.
+Start debugging to test the extension.
 This will create a new Visual Studio instance, with its own settings and extensions (which is called Experimental Instance).
 The extension will be automatically installed in this instance.
 It will take a while to start Visual Studio for the first time.
 When loaded, view installed extension from menu bar `Extensions` → `Manage Extensions`, the extension should appear on the list.
-I advise not to use rebuild project or solution when compiling, or the extension might not get updated correctly in the experimental instance.
+I advise not to use rebuild project or solution when compiling, otherwise the extension might not get updated correctly in the experimental instance.
 If the extension is not getting updated for some reason, try to increment version number in the manifest file.

 For now the extension has nothing and does nothing.
 Time to add a command to it, which will add a UI element to Visual Studio so that the extension will be accessible to users.
 Commands are the way you add actions to Visual Studio.
 Add a new item to the project, on left pane of pop-up window choose `Extensibility` and on the list choose `Custom Command`.
 This template command adds an item to the menu bar `Tools`.

-Now there is three more files.
+Now there are three more files.
 A cs file for the command class; a png image file for the command's resource; and a vsct file, aka command table file, in which some data of the commands are stored, its like the header for the commands (if extension had a command before, vsct will be updated insted of being inserted)

 We will focus on the command table file later, for now you can change UI display name from there, just search for `Invoke` and change the full text.
 You can change UI icon from the resource file.
-And your command's functionality is in the `Execute` method of your command class, of which can be changed.
+And the command's functionality is in the `Execute` method of the command class, of which can be changed.
 Test the extension again.
 A new item should appear in menu bar `Tools`.

 ![Menu bar Tools item](/img/makingcommandoptionaltoolsmenu.png)

 Next step is adding the options page.
 It is quite easy to do.
-Add this class into your project:
+Add this class into the project:

 ```csharp
 using System.ComponentModel;